shubhampathak/akamai-config-checker/README.md

 sudo ./akamai-config-checker -l <path_to_list_file> -e production
 ```

-Please note that if both `-d` (domain) and `-l` (list) flags are provided, then it will only use the `-d` flag.
-The list flag `-l` will be ignored.
+Please note that if both -d (domain) and -l (list) flags are present, then the input of the -l (list) flag will be ignored.

 ## License

 [MIT](https://github.com/shubhampathak/akamai-config-checker/blob/main/LICENSE)
 ## Disclaimer:

-This tool makes changes to system's hosts file, thus requires root privilege to run.
+This tool modifies the system's hosts file, thus requiring root privilege to run.
 It makes a backup of the original hosts file in the same directory.
 This repository's maintainer shall not be liable for any damage caused to the system or data due to the usage of this tool.